themarcelor/blog/_posts/2021-12-10-SRE-in-10-minutes.md

 A common practice is to centralize the communication around the incident (usually an ephemeral Slack channel is automatically created through SRE tools), then the *Incident Commander* (IC) drives the incident management and we all tackle the problem together to pursue a mitigation.

+# Putting it all together

+In this article, we explored SRE capabilities by discussing the success rate SLI as a practical example of a method to observe the performance of one or more services, covering some of the nuance around priorities based on tier definition and incident severity definition (aligned with business impact).
+We also briefly touched on how an engineering org can leverage a service catalog for discoverability, eliminating communication overhead, streamlining processes and empowering tooling orchestrations.
+We talked about on-call rotations, escalation, incident mitigation and post mortems and we also covered an example of a HTTP API service and how its SR can be observed with Prometheus metrics.

+The goal here was to share some concepts and provide just enough information to get your feet wet with SRE and spark some ideas for you to start building some tooling and processes around your service's success rate monitoring.

 # What else?

 Well.
 That's it for now...
-There are several other topics we could discuss but this first blog post should unveil lots of interesting details for SRE neophytes.
+There are many things to unpack for each of these topics and there are several other ones we could discuss but this first blog post should unveil lots of interesting details for SRE neophytes.

 I hope you enjoyed this post!